LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-many.rst

 Update 3: Ensuring the Category Object Exists
 +++++++++++++++++++++++++++++++++++++++++++++

-If the conditional check above fails then we have a non-null ``categoryId``.
+If the conditional check above fails, then we have a non-null ``categoryId``.
 However, this does not guarantee that an object with the given ID exists in the database.
-We must manually check for existence of such an object.
+We must manually check for the existence of such an object.

 Here's our conditional block with the next piece added: